-The extent to which parental mental illness effects the stand and of parenting and children's safety or welfare hinges on a number of factors.
+The extent to which parental mental illness effects the standard of parenting and children's safety or welfare hinges on a number of factors.
 A small number of children die or are seriously harmed by a mentally ill parent.
 Many more children suffer less dramatic effects as their own development or mental health becomes compromised.
-There is a 'hidden problem' a ound children who care for a mentally ill parent ('young carers') who may mentally ill parent ('young carers') who may mentally opportunities.
-The 'scale of the problem' is not known but it has been estimated that psychiatric morbidity amongst parents is about 16%.
+There is a 'hidden problem' a ound children who care for a mentally ill parent ('young carers') who may n'ss out on many opportunities.
+The 'scale of the problem' is not known but it h is been estimated that psychiatric morbidity amongst parents is about 16%.
 There are many barriers - legal, structural, professional, financial - to the creation of services which tackle both parental mental illness and children's welfare but some interesting initiatives have been set up.